 Two to note for the purpose of being an easy enroute to snow stop are :

 Producing award winning cool counter wines.
 Open Monday, Thursday, Friday 10-4pm and on weekends and public holidays 10am-5pm, Hume Highway, Sutton Forest, phone 82171409.
 On right hand side of freeway so get ready in your right lane to turn into driveway.

 Located on a heritage listed circa 1834 Homestead, wines from Eling Forest have been produced and sourced from very long wine growing season due to cool climate conditions.
 Located at 12587 Hume Highway, it's cafe is open from 8am to 4.30pm daily ( closing at 4pm Sundays) with the cellar door open at 10.30am daily. phone 48789155.

 Did you know there are over 33 winery within 35 minutes of Canberra?
 It is expanding and growing in popularity and worth pulling the car over for.

-Three Canberra region wineries of note are:
+Three Canberra region wineries

 Drop in for a coffee, breakfast, lunch, helicopter rides or a scenic walk.
 This winery is an award winner for best regional winery by acclaimed wine connoisseur James Halliday.
 Located on the Federal Highway at Lake George.
 Turn off at the Gurney VC rest area and follow the signs.
 Open 7 days a week 10am till 5pm Phone 02 6295 6640.